praktianerJones/LSD/How_To_Install.md

 |Json|Unknown|Lightweight data-interchange format|
 |Python|3.6.9|Programming language|

-Afterwards just clone the repo and develop it in a IDE of your choice, we are using VS Code.
+Afterwards just clone the repo and develop it in an IDE of your choice, we are using VS Code.